HeYuan919/CLPsych_student_summary/README.md

 The Literature_Review_of_AI_Applications_in_Clinical_Psychology.pdf is for clinicians (all non-technicians) and doesn't contain many technical terminologies.
 It summarizes the main AI applications in the Clinical Psychology field with their limitations and future directions.

 If not found in this repository, it means the file is under revision now and will be uploaded after revision, with the suffix _v2/v3/v4.
+These documents are summaries of my regular readings, and they couldn't fully cover every published paper, so feel free to remind me if I'm missing something important to add.